Limited Places Available for Half Term Assessment. Apply Now.

 If I were to start at Harrow School Online but then not enjoy it, would I get a full refund?

 All of our teaching staff are dedicated to ensuring that you have an enjoyable, and academically successful, time at Harrow School Online.
-But if you do decide that you want to change to a different school, then you must give one term’s notice.
+But if you do decide that you want to change to a different school, then you would forfeit the balance of payment for that term.